 How to Make Perfect Blackened Catfish

-Our new blackened catfish recipe is guaranteed to get your tastebuds dancing!
+Our Cajun blackened catfish recipe is guaranteed to get your tastebuds dancing!

-Article, recipe, and photographs by Marrekus and Krysten Wilkes of Cooks with Soul
+Blackened Catfish.
+Recipe and photographs by Marrekus and Krysten Wilkes of Cooks with Soul.

 Disclosure: Some of the links in this post are affiliate links, meaning if you follow the link and make a purchase, Yummly makes a commission.